Software Supply Chain Topics

 Learn MoreA software development architecture wherein your application is built as a single unit -- front-end, back-end, and database.
 Until...

-Learn MoreSoftware Composition Analysis (SCA) is the use of automated tools to identify open source components within an application’s code...
+Learn MoreSoftware Composition Analysis (SCA) is the automated process of identifying third-party and open source...

 Learn MoreA tool that helps manage your uncompiled source code into repositories.
 Examples are GitHub or Bitbucket.